grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 >[!NOTE]
 >
->The start date and end date have a granularity same as the granularity you selected for the evaluation, in step 1.
+>The start date and end date have a granularity same as the granularity you selected for the evaluation when defining segment using **segment and timeframe panel**, in step 1.
 >
->So if you selected the granularity as Weekly then the start and end dates are in terms of week (for example Week 14); if you select granularity as Monthly, then the start and end dates are in terms of months.
+>So if you selected the granularity as Week then the start and end dates are in terms of week (for example Week 14); if you select granularity as Month, then the start and end dates are in terms of months.

+>[!IMPORTANT]
+>
-Also, the Start date must be later than the evaluation period and also later than the current date.
+>The Start date must be later than the evaluation period and also later than the current date.
 Similarly, the end date should also be later than the Start date and the current date.

 ### Save the operation {#save-operation}